ClintonOliera/Goal-angular/README.md

 # Quote

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.8.
+This project was generated with [Angular CLI](https://github.com/ClintonOliera/Goal-angular)

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-## Code scaffolding
+## Generating working components,pipes and directives

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

-## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.

-## Running unit tests
+## BDD

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
+* user fills the form fields
+* on submit it adds the quote, description, author,details and date psted to the array
+* user is able to upvote or downvote the quote by clickig on the upvote and downvote button
+* user is able to delete a quote

-## Running end-to-end tests
+## Author

-Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
+* Clinton Oliera

+## Contact Information
+ * clintonoliera391@gmail.com

-## Further help
+## Licence

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).
+* This software is under MIT Licence